Installation Guide

 0. (Optional) Install a package manager

-The Mac OS ships with Python already installed.
-Installing and using a package manager will make it easy to ensure that any additional installations of Python do not interfere with the version of Python included with the operating system.
+Installing and using a package manager will make it easy to ensure that multiple installations of Python do not interfere with each other.
 Homebrew is a popular package manager, but there are other options, such as MacPorts and Fink.

 Note